 I am also involved in teaching and supervising of students from the University of Highlands and Islands during their training in the Diabetes Centre in Dumfries.

-In June 2013, supported by the SAS Development Project, I attended Harrogate District Hospital for a period of 8 weeks, undertaking a supervised Insulin Pump secondment.
+Supported by the SAS Development Project, I then attended Harrogate District Hospital for a period of 8 weeks, undertaking a supervised Insulin Pump secondment.
 I received practical experiential training, working closely with patients, and acquired new skills in troubleshooting and managing complications associated with this type of therapy.

 • deliver specific pump clinics